-Q. I am a Green Card holder as well as a Canadian resident, and have two questions: No.1.
+Q: I am a Green Card holder as well as a Canadian resident, and have two questions: No.1.
 Which are the best securities to invest inside my TFSA to be “friendly” from an Internal Revenue Service and Federal Treasury Board (IRS/FTB) tax point of view?
 And No. 2.
 Which are the best securities to invest in an RRSP—again, to be “friendly” from an IRS/FTB tax point of view?
-Thank you, Mirjana G.

-Hi Mirjana.
+A: Hi Mirjana.
 Regarding your RRSP account, you can own any investment you like inside of an RRSP without any issue while you live in Canada.
-You may even want to hold any dividend-paying U.S .stocks inside your RRSP instead of a non-registered account.
+You may even want to hold any dividend-paying U.S. stocks inside your RRSP instead of a non-registered account.

 Generally, dividends paid by U.S. companies to Canadians are subject to a tax treaty withholding rate of 15%.
 The tax treaty waives the withholding on U.S. stocks owned inside of RRSP accounts and is not subject to the passive foreign investment rules (PFICs).